jamesnetherton/wildfly-liquibase/README.md

 Change logs can be defined as part of the Liquibase subsystem configuration.
 When WildFly starts, it will attempt to apply change logs before any applications are deployed.

 The change log definition body must be wraped within a `CDATA` block in order for it to be parsed correctly.
-Change log definitions can be defined in JSON, XML or YAML formats.
+Change log definitions can be defined in JSON, SQL, XML or YAML formats.
 You may specify multiple `<databaseChangeLog>` elements if you wish.

 > When defining a change log as XML, the usual Liquibase namespace declarations are not required as these are automatically added for you.